Menora (dance): Menora Dance Postures

-The traditional Southern Thai dance known as Menora (or Nora) includes approximately 83 foundational dance postures.
+The traditional Southern Thai dance known as Menora is based on a repertoire of principal dance postures that form the foundation of its movement vocabulary.
 These postures are deeply rooted in classical Thai dramatic traditions and are integral to the performance and storytelling of Menora.
+In Tamnan Lakhon Inao (The History of the Inao Drama), a study of the Thai dance drama Inao, which was adapted from the Javanese Panji tales, Prince Damrong Rajanubhab recorded 12 principal postures: